abuseofnotation/the-case/chapter1.md

 'No, I don't want a raise.'
 Robert responded immediately.

-At first Vince thought that he did not heard him correctly, but then he looked more carefully at his old colleague.
+Vince thought that he did not heard him correctly, but then he looked more carefully at his old colleague.
 His cheeks were all wrinkled, he wore big glasses, and  behind them, his eyes looked jaded and tiresome.

 'I am *sixty six years old*, Vince.', he said.
-'I had even quit for a few years when you killed my department.
+'I had even quit for a year when you killed my department.
 I went back just because I have too many friends here.
 I want to help you.
 But to deal with corpses?
 To go and go through the tracks of people who are capable of killing me?
 I am sorry but if that is what's required I will be forced to leave.'

 'Alright.
 Pack up your stuff then.'
 Vince said.